Nick Patrick (referee)

 Joseph Nicholas Patrick Hamilton Jr. (born November 9, 1959), better known by his ring name Nick Patrick, is a retired American professional wrestling referee.
-He is a former referee for World Championship Wrestling and World Wrestling Entertainment.
-He has also served as head referee for former WWE developmental territory Deep South Wrestling until that company's closing, and is former head referee for Florida Championship Wrestling.
+He is a former referee for World Championship Wrestling (WCW) and World Wrestling Entertainment (WWE).
+He has also served as head referee for former WWE developmental territory Deep South Wrestling (DSW) until that company's closing, and is former head referee for Florida Championship Wrestling (FCW).

 Early life

-Hamilton is the son of wrestling legend The Assassin, who is better known in the wrestling industry as Jody Hamilton.
+Hamilton is the son of wrestling legend Jody Hamilton, who wrestled as The Assassin.

 Career

 Georgia Championship Wrestling (1980–1984)

 He was a referee in the National Wrestling Alliance (NWA)'s Georgia Championship Wrestling starting in 1980 under the name Nick Patrick, as he wanted to make a name for himself without his father's help.

 Brief wrestling career (1984–1985)

-In June 1984, Patrick transitioned into a wrestler, teaming with his father and wearing his mask, going by the name Assassin #3 in Jim Crockett Promotions as part of Paul Jones' Army.
-By August 1984, he was wrestling as Assassin #3 in the Mid-Atlantic, while wrestling as Nick Patrick in Championship Wrestling from Georgia.
+In June 1984, Patrick transitioned into a wrestler, teaming with his father.
 In CWG, Patrick was in a feud with Bob Roop, which resulted in a series of Lights Out matches, where they traded victories.
 In 1985, he moved to the Gulf Coast for Continental Championship Wrestling, frequently teaming with Steve Armstrong, feuding with The Nightmares.
 By October 1985, he moved on to Mid-South Wrestling, where he was used as an enhancement talent.
 By the end of 1985, Patrick suffered a knee injury that ended his wrestling career.